 Lost or damaged items incur a non-refundable \$5.00 service fee plus the replacement cost of the item.
+Fees are removed if the items are returned.
 Patrons are responsible for charges imposed by the lending library for lost or damaged interlibrary loan items.